Protect Your Home From Creditors

 only property maintained or intended for maintenance as a homestead by both husband and wife together during their marriage may be held as tenants by the entirety;

 the estate may be created by devise, conveyance, assignment or other transfer, but specific language must be used to effectively create a tenancy by the entirety;

 the residence held as tenants by the entirety is not limited to real property, and also includes interests in a land trust or a cooperative apartment;

 if properly established, a Tenancy by the Entirety will prevent the IRS from attaching one spouse's interest in real estate where the debt is owed by only one spouse.

 Simply stated, a Tenancy by the Entirety does not allow a creditor, even the IRS, to attach an interest in real estate to collect on a debt that is owed by only one spouse.
 This law also affects creditors and landlords who believe that they have a means of collecting a debt against an individual.

 We have been strongly urging our business clients to seriously consider transferring the title to their residences to a tenancy by the entirety to protect their homes from attachment by creditors.
-The firm of Bellas & Wachowski can help you transfer title to your home to take advantage of this law in a cost-effective manner.
+The firm of Bellas & Wachowski Attorneys at Law can help you transfer title to your home to take advantage of this law in a cost-effective manner.
 Contact George Bellas at 847.823.9030 Ext: 219 or email@example.com for more information relating to asset protection for the small business owner and other estate planning issues unique to the small business owner.